mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/kubernetes/2.4.4-1.15.4/operations/kubernetes-audit/index.md

       - "RequestReceived"
 ```

-1. Create a file with the above content and name it, for example, `kubernetes-cluster-audit-policy.yaml`.
+1. Create a file with the above content and name it similar to `kubernetes-cluster-audit-policy.yaml`.

-1. To setup a policy for your cluster you need to create a DC/OS secret.
-In this example, we'll create a secret named `kubernetes-cluster/audit-policy` using the file created in the above step.
+1. Create a DC/OS secret.
+This then allows you to setup a policy for your cluster.
+In this example, we will create a secret named `kubernetes-cluster/audit-policy` using the file created in the above step.

 ```shell
 $ dcos security secrets create -f kubernetes-cluster-audit-policy.yaml kubernetes-cluster/audit-policy